kyma-project/examples/tracing/README.md

 ### Cluster installation

-1. Export your Environment as a variable by replacing the `{environment}` placeholder in the following command and running it:
+1. Export your Namespace as a variable by replacing the `{namespace}` placeholder in the following command and running it:

     ```bash
-    export KYMA_EXAMPLE_ENV="{environment}"
+    export KYMA_EXAMPLE_NS="{namespace}"
     ```

 2. Deploy the service.
 Run this command:

     ```bash
-    kubectl apply -f deployment/deployment.yaml -n $KYMA_EXAMPLE_ENV
+    kubectl apply -f deployment/deployment.yaml -n $KYMA_EXAMPLE_NS
     ```

 ## Get traces from the example service